This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Some batches emit a chemical odor
+• Some batches have a mild chemical odor that may bother sensitive noses

 Check Latest Price